post-self/motes-played.post-self.ink/content/primer.md

 In 2112, RJ Brewster (known to eir friends as AwDae), an audio technician for the Soho Theatre Troupe gets "lost": a virus trips a safeguard in the implants ey uses to connect to the immersive 'net, which locks em within eir own dreams, leaving em in an apparent state of catatonia.
 In the months leading up to this, several people in the Western Federation have gotten lost, and Dr. Carter Ramirez is tasked with figuring out just how to help them, but she has been encountering more friction than expected in the course of doing her job.

 She is joined on her search by Michelle Hadje --- who goes by the moniker Sasha in furry spaces --- though as they start to realize that the origin of the Lost is not a virus but a way for the government of the Western Fed to disappear undesirables, Sasha, too, is lost.
-Once Dr. Ramirez manages to break the case wide open and all of the Lost are ressucitated, it is found that none of them remain the same, each having suffered some deep neurological trauma.
+Once Dr. Ramirez manages to break the case wide open and all of the Lost are resuscitated, it is found that none of them remain the same, each having suffered some deep neurological trauma.

 In the end, AwDae defects to the Sino-Russian Bloc --- the other major world power --- to volunteer to be one of the first to upload to a new world.